Subjects

 PSHE (Personal, Social & Health Education)

-The school has a strong commitment to its systems for pastoral care.
-The academic and personal development of each pupil is monitored closely.
 Through the Six Pillars of Character, children are taught values such as respect, trustworthiness, caring for others, citizenship, fairness and responsibility.
 These values are reinforced in all areas of school life.

 Religion, Philosophy & Ethics